fireblocks/ada_staking/README.md

 ### About
-This repository containes the SDK for staking Cardano in Fireblocks.
+This repository contains the SDK for staking Cardano in Fireblocks.

 NOTE: This SDK uses Fireblocks RAW signing, kindly note that running this SDK is on your own responsibility.
 Fireblocks team is here for any assistance and guidance.

 ## Usage